Stage 1 preview: Yellow jersey on the line as Tour de France rolls out in Bilbao

 A whole host of riders could win this hilly opening stage in the Basque Country, where the honour of the yellow jersey awaits the first over the line in Bilbao

-The 2023 Tour de France begins with a Grand Depart in the Basque Country, and a start line beside Bilbao’s iconic Guggenheim Museum.
+The 2023 Tour de France begins with a Grand Depart in the Basque Country, starting beside Athletic Bilbao’s San Mames Stadium and the iconic Guggenheim Museum.
 From there the peloton faces a 182km hilly route, with 3,000m of climbing featuring five categorised ascents, of which the final two are sharp and testing.

 Might the deposed Tadej Pogacar try to land an early blow on reigning champion Jonas Vingegaard?
 The Dane prefers the highest peaks and will have to be wary.
 Vingegaard may need the protection of his teammates to stay out of trouble and out of the wind, particularly when the peloton faces potential crosswinds along the Bay of Biscay coastline that could split the pack.